 Keep your readers engaged by adding images here and there.
 This is an effective technique to fight against boredom.

 You utilize many commonly used stock photos.

 Stop using staged stock images that at least a dozen more people are using regularly.
 It’s boring and unnatural.

 When you talk about a subject, stick to it.
-Don’t discuss 3 points all on the same time in one post.
+Don’t discuss 3 points all at the same time in one post.

 The whole point of reading contents is to learn new things.
 If your content doesn’t offer that, don’t expect to receive good traffic.

-It’s better to have 5 contents with 1000 readers each than 100 contents with 10 readers each.
+It’s better to have five contents with 1000 readers each than 100 contents with 10 readers each.
 Promote the contents you already have.

 Stop it with the boring blog posts.
 Try utilizing GIFs or memes for a more engaging content.